Adrianus Tegularius: Hals portrait

 In the collection of Adolphe Schloss, Paris."

 In 1943 the portrait of Adrianus Tegularius was taken by the Vichy government as part of the collection of Adolphe Schloss.
-It was never recovered, but a descendant of the Schloss family was able to spot it at an art sale in 1990 and the responsible dealer was charged with a prison sentence.
+It was never recovered during the post-war years.
+In March 1990, the portrait was displayed at TEFAF Maastricht where a descendant of the Schloss family was able to spot it, and the responsible dealer was charged with a prison sentence.
+The painting was finally restituted to the Schloss heirs in 2001.